Oven Temperature Playbook

 Can I use this temperature guide for boxed cake or brownie mixes?

 Yes.
-Boxed mixes are still sea-level formulas, so they respond to altitude in predictable ways.
-Use the same temperature logic, start doneness checks earlier, and make one additional support change only if needed, such as small leavening or liquid tuning.
+Boxed mixes are still sea-level formulas, so they respond to altitude pressure and faster evaporation.
+Use moderate temperature changes, check earlier, and add one support change only if needed, such as a small liquid, flour, or leavening adjustment.

 How do I avoid overcorrecting and ruining multiple batches?